Oktaliem/OrangeHRMTestNGAllure/README.md

 - Page Object Model and Page Factory in Java

 ## Download OrangeHRM
-Note : This repository is using OrangeHRM version 4.0
+Note : This repository is using OrangeHRM version 4.0 as System Under Test
 ```
 https://github.com/orangehrm/orangehrm
 or